No Death is in Vain: The Zero Point

 All living beings give their life into death and new life comes.

-And so, that morning of November 4th, Marisol and I facilitated an unforeseen, extraordinary dynamic that surprised and delighted even us, for the many people who looked up to us for guidance as we integrated the experiences of the week and began to bring closure to our collective dream of the first International Thanatology Conference.
+And so, that morning of November 4th, I facilitated an unforeseen, extraordinary dynamic that surprised and delighted even us, for the many people who looked up to us for guidance as we integrated the experiences of the week and began to bring closure to our collective dream of the first International Thanatology Conference.

 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.